MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 #### Use your personal pipeline with other development environments

-If you have the same pipeline process for an additional development environment (e.g. your UAT and Production environments are the same for another source environment), you can reuse the pipeline you've already created.
+If you have the same pipeline process for an additional development environment, such as your UAT and production environments are the same for another source environment, you can reuse the pipeline you already created.

-Just select the created pipeline from the dropdown menu.
-When you click **Next** in the first step of the deployment configuration process, the current environment will be linked to the pipeline (and the host) as a development environment.
+Choose the created pipeline from the dropdown menu.
+When you select **Next** in the first step of the deployment configuration process, the current environment is linked to the pipeline (and the host) as a development environment.

 ## Create a pipeline using a custom pipelines host